cpriebe/draft-priebe-ppm-dap-reportauth/draft-priebe-ppm-dap-reportauth.md

 Attacks.
 A malicious party may generate a large number of reports, then upload them to the aggregators to skew aggregation results in order to reveal information about honest measurements (privacy violation), or to influence results to their benefit ("stats poisoning").
-Rate limiting can be used to throttle such attacks.
-However, effective rate limiting requires associating an upload with a client identity, and thus defeats the purpose of {{!DAP}}.
+Client authentication and rate limiting can be used to throttle such attacks.
+However, authentication and effective rate limiting requires associating an upload with a client identity, and thus defeats the purpose of
+{{!DAP}}.

-Rate-Limited Blind RSA token as defined in {{!RLT}} offer a framework to solve this dilemma.
-In this protocol, a client can go through a token issuance process to generate a rate-limited token.
-By presenting the token to a service provider (i.e. the Origin, as defined in {{!RLT}}), a client can prove to have been authenticated and rate limited by an Attester that the service provider trusts, without revealing its identity to the latter.
+Private Pass tokens as defined in {{!PPARCH}} offer a framework to solve this dilemma.
+In this protocol, a client can go through a token issuance process to generate unlinkable one-time use authentication tokens.
+By presenting the token to a service provider (i.e. the Origin, as defined in {{!PPARCH}}), a client can prove to have been authenticated by an Attester that the service provider trusts, without revealing its identity to the latter.

-This document provides the specification for a {{!DAP}} upload report extension that leverages Rate-Limited Blind RSA tokens to mitigate the Sybil attack risk in {{!DAP}} uploads.
+This document provides the specification for a {{!DAP}} upload report extension that leverages Privacy Pass tokens to mitigate the Sybil attack risk in {{!DAP}} uploads.
 For this, Clients request a fixed number of tokens for each Aggregator it sends report shares to within each token issuance window.
-Token issuance follows the process outlined in {{!RLT}}.
-As part of this process, the Client is authenticated and rate-limited by the Attester according to the policy defined by the Issuer which issues tokens.
+Token issuance follows the process outlined in {{!PPISSUANCE=I-D.ietf-privacypass-protocol}}.
+As part of this process, the Client is authenticated by the Attester.
 When a Client contributes to a measurement task, it adds a token for each Aggregator to the corresponding encrypted input share within the report.

+Rate-Limited Privacy Pass tokens
+{{!RATE-LIMITED=I-D.draft-ietf-privacypass-rate-limit-tokens-01}}
+provide further protection against Sybil attacks by introducing an issuance protocol in which token requests are rate-limited by the Attester according to the policy defined by the Issuer which issues tokens as defined in {{!PPARCH}}.
+While it is RECOMMENDED to use rate-limited tokens to prevent authenticated Clients from launching Sybil attacks, the DAP extension described in this document is compatible with any type of Privacy Pass token.
+Non-rate-limited tokens can be sufficient if authenticated clients are assumed to not launch Sybil attacks.

-Aggregators that opt-in to support this extension fulfill the role of Origins as defined in {{!RLT}}.
-When an Aggregator receives an input share, it validates the token by verifying the token signature using the public Token Key from the Issuer.
+Aggregators that opt-in to support this extension fulfill the role of Origins as defined in {{!PPARCH}}.
+When an Aggregator receives an input share, it validates the token by verifying the token signature using the public Token Key from the Issuer as outlined in
+{{!PPAUTHSCHEME=I-D.ietf-privacypass-auth-scheme}}.
 It also verifies that the token nonce has not been seen for the current task to prevent double spending.
-Upon successful validation which proves to the Aggregator that the client has been authenticated and rate limiting has been enforced, the Aggregator can process the report share as outlined in {{!DAP}}.
+Upon successful validation which proves to the Aggregator that the Client has been authenticated and optionally rate-limited, the Aggregator can process the report share as outlined in {{!DAP}}.

-This document does not specify the coordination between Aggregators and Issuers to configure the Issuer rate-limiting policy and to exchange the per-Origin Token Key used for validating token signatures.
+This document does not specify the coordination between Aggregators and Issuers to exchange Token Keys used for validating token signatures or to configure the Issuer rate-limiting policy.
 This is assumed to be done out-of-band.

 # Conventions and Definitions